-&lt;sup>24 Frequency was used in the SNRA to capture likelihood because some events have the potential to occur more than once a year.
+&lt;sup>25 Frequency was used in the SNRA to capture likelihood because some events have the potential to occur more than once a year.

-&lt;sup>25 When interpreting the frequency results, it is important to consider that the frequency data in the SNRA is directly related to the threshold included in each national-level event definition.
+&lt;sup>26 When interpreting the frequency results, it is important to consider that the frequency data in the SNRA is directly related to the threshold included in each national-level event definition.
 For example, the results for floods indicate that floods causing greater than \$100 million in direct economic losses are estimated to occur with a frequency between once every two years and ten times per year, with a best estimate of four times per year.

-&lt;sup>26 SNRA analysts examined the data sets for a particular event and identified how many incidents within the scope of the event occurred at or above the established threshold per year.
+&lt;sup>27 SNRA analysts examined the data sets for a particular event and identified how many incidents within the scope of the event occurred at or above the established threshold per year.

-&lt;sup>27 Expert elicitations for adversarial/human caused frequencies were accomplished for the classified SNRA.
+&lt;sup>28 Expert elicitations for adversarial/human caused frequencies were accomplished for the classified SNRA.

-All sources and estimates were documented to promote credibility, defensibility, and transparency within the assessment.
-Uncertainty in frequency and impacts was explicitly included in the analysis by representing low and high bounds in addition to best estimates.
+included in the analysis by representing low and high bounds in addition to best estimates.
 Examples of sources of uncertainty include incomplete knowledge of adversary capabilities and intent, variability in possible event severity and location, and lack of historical precedence.

 The assessment was performed at a strategic national-level and provides the ability to draw rough comparisons and identify broad differences in risk across the quantitatively assessed events-within an order of magnitude.
 Given the uncertainty inherent in assessing risks at a national-level and the lack of information about some of the events included-many of which are likely to occur very infrequently-the assessment was designed to avoid false precision.
-Instead, the assessment identifies only those differences in risk that are still significant despite the associated uncertainties.
+Instead, the assessment identified only those differences in risk that were still significant despite the associated uncertainties.